M-Media-Group/Vue3-GateKeeper/README.md

 ## More examples

-Imagine we want to prevent a user action based on if they have enough kittens (we'll consider 5 to be enough in this case).
+Imagine we want to prevent a user action based on if they have enough kittens.

 First, we'd define a gate that checks if the user has enough kittens.
 If they do not, it should return `fail()`.

-We'll call our gate `userHasKittens` and extend the `baseGate` class.
-Finally, we'll put it in the `src/gates` folder.
+Our gate should extend the `baseGate` class.

 <!-- We'll also define the `form` to be used in case the gate fails.
 In this case, we want the user to add kittens, so we will return the `AddKittens` form. -->